 Funded Postdoctoral positions

-We are actively recruiting 1 – 2 postdoctoral candidates who have demonstrated expertise in electrophysiology (either in vitro or in vivo), optical imaging, or analysis of rodent behavior.
+We are actively recruiting postdoctoral candidates for an NIH BRAIN Initiative funded project tracking the flow of visual attention in visual circuits across the brain (funded 2023-2026, renewable to 2028).
+Candidates with demonstrated expertise in electrophysiology (either in vitro or in vivo), optical imaging, or analysis of rodent behavior are encouraged to apply.
 Solid grounding in quantitative analysis of data is essential.
-These positions are funded by the Whitehall Foundation and the NIH/NINDS.
 See detailed job ad here.

 Graduate Student Recruitment